woossi0/suite/docs/README.md

 This module builds all of the documentation for suite.
 All documentation is build with [Sphinx](http://sphinx-doc.org/).

 This module is broken into multiple sub modules for each documentation project.
-To build all the documentation invoke ant from this directory.
+To build the documentation included with suite invoke ant from this directory.

+    % ant basic

+To build documentation with additional enterprise components:

-    % ant
+    % ant enterprise

 Or to build a specific sub module change directory to that sub module and invoke ant.

     % cd usermanual
-    % ant
+    % ant basic

 # Building PDFs